MH480/MHGenericAdapter/README.md

     * you can have onClick and onLongClick functionalities

-    * you will be albe to have selectable items
+    * you will be able to have selectable items

     * Empty view is added,so you can have recycler view with empty view